 - Chest pain

 If you experience mild symptoms, schedule an appointment with your Baylor St. Luke’s Medical Group primary care physician.
 If your symptoms are more extreme, call 911 and seek immediate medical care.
-Locate your nearest CHI St. Luke’s Health emergency room so you know where to go during respiratory distress.
+Locate your nearest St. Luke’s Health emergency room so you know where to go during respiratory distress.

 U.S. FDA | Lung Illnesses Associated with Use of Vaping Products